Policy number: CS-1009-2014

 Each College staff person with access to electronic cardholder data must have a unique username and password, and payment card information should never be written down for future reference or forwarded to anyone within or outside the College.
 Information Technology staff that administer IT Infrastructure considered to be in scope for PCI DSS must configure all in scope systems to be in compliance with the Information Technology Division Payment Card Industry Technical Standards document with full alignment to the PCI DSS standards.
 The IT Security department must be consulted for any new systems or changes to systems related to payment cards.

 All electronically processed and transmitted payment card information must be kept secure at all times.
 Electronic cardholder data should not be stored in its entirety on servers, local hard drives or external media (refer to P.5 in Appendix A for Information Technology Services responsibilities).

 The College requires that all external service providers that the College uses for handling payment card transactions be PCI DSS compliant.
 A current PCI certificate of compliance must be received from the vendor annually.
 There must be a written agreement that includes an acknowledgement that the service providers are responsible for the security of cardholder data that the service providers possess.
 Information Technology in conjunction with Finance must be given ample time to investigate the feasibility of any solution brought forward by the College community which may impact the scope of PCI DSS on the College infrastructure and reserves the right to suspend implementation until all requirements are met.

 6.11 PCI Committee

-The College must maintain a PCI committee comprised of the Chief Financial Officer, Chief Information Officer, Comptroller, Director of IT Infrastructure and Client Services, Manager, Accounting Services and the Information Security Officer which meets at least annually to discuss ongoing PCI requirements, conduct risk assessments of current payment card practices and assess changes required to policies and/or procedures.
+The College must maintain a PCI committee comprised of the Chief Financial Officer, Chief Information Officer, Controller, Director of Enterprise Architecture and Information Security, Accounting Services, and Internal Audit which meets at least annually to discuss ongoing PCI requirements, conduct risk assessments of current payment card practices and assess changes required to policies and/or procedures.

 7.1 Revision Date